-The Credentials feature of Blue Prism provides a secure repository for log in details, storing them using encryption.
+The Credentials feature of Blue Prism provides a secure repository for log in details, storing them using Either AES or TripleDES encryption.
+AES-256 AesCrypto Service (256 bit) is recommended as the current highest level of encryption and is FIPS compliant.
 Credentials are responsible for determining which processes, resource PCs and users are able to access log in details, and for providing them on request if allowed by a set of permissions.